-To simulate data through the command line, include --simulate-data/-sim in your parameters command and specify the simulation by editing the file easymap/simulator/sim\parameters.json.
-The fields included in the file can also be edited through the graphical interface.
+To simulate data through the command line, include --simulate-data/-sim in your command and specify the simulation parameters by editing the file easymap/simulator/sim_parameters.json.
+The fields included in the file can be edited trough the graphic interface as well.
 Do not change the name of the file.
-A simulation of an insertional mutant consists in the creation of a mutant FASTA and high-throughput FASTQ reads.
-A simulation of an EMS mapping population and a control sample also involves the creation of recombinant FASTA files.
+A simulation of an insertional mutant consists in the creation of a mutant FASTA and highthroughput FASTQ reads.
+A simulation of an EMS mapping population and a control sample involves also the creation of recombinant FASTA files.

 "NumberMutations" Specifies the number of mutations in the mutant.
 The reference sequence provided with $-r$ is used as template to create a mutant version.
-If $-w$ ins, the insertion sequence provided in $-i$ is used as insert, and the number of insertions is limited to 1 per megabase of reference genome.
-If $-w$ snp, the number of point mutations is limited to 100 per megabase of reference genome.
-Both insertions and point mutations are generated in random positions. positions.
+If $-w=ins$, the insertion sequence provided in $-i$ is used as insert, and the number of insertions is limited to 1 per Mb of reference genome.
+If $-w=snp$, the number of point mutations is limited to 100 per Mb of reference genome.
+Both insertions and point mutations are generated in random positions.
+"ContigCausalMutation" Is ignored if -w=ins Integer that specifies the contig number that will have the causal mutation.

-"ContigCausalMutation" Integer that specifies the contig number that will have the causal mutation. ls ignored if -w ins mutation.
-"PositionCausalMutation" Integer with the position, in the contig specified with ls ignored if -w ins "ContigCausalMutation", of the causal mutation defined in base pairs.
+"PositionCausalMutation" Is ignored if -w=ins Integer with the position, in the contig specified with "ContigCausalMutation", of the causal mutation defined in base pairs.
 Must be between 1 and the length of the contig.
-If $-w$ snp and the position does not correspond to a G or C, Easymap will use the closest G or C instead to generate an EMS-like mutation.
-"NumberRecombinantChromosome s"Integer that represents the number of haploid F 2 /M 2 recombinant genomes to create. ls ignored if -w ins g "RecombinationFrequencies" Recombination frequency distribution of each contig provided in - ls ignored if -w ins r.
+If - w=snp and the position does not correspond to G or C, Easymap will use the closest one instead to generate an EMS-like mutation.
+Is ignored if -w=ins Integer that represents the number of haploid F_2/M_2 recombinant genomes to create.
+"RecombinationFrequencies" Is ignored if -w=ins Recombination frequency distribution of each contig provided in -r.
 It must contain a "name": "value" pair for each contig in the reference sequence. "value" is a list of event, frequency pairs, where event is the number of crossover points per contig and frequency the percentage of contigs in a recombinant contig population. event, frequency pairs are separated by a dash. "name": "value" pairs are separated by commas.
 "Library" Type of fragment library for sequencing.
 Choose between se (single-end library) and pe (paired-end library).
 "FragmentSize" Average size of the library fragments.
-Must be an integer equal or greater than the read length specified in "ReadSize".
+It must be an integer equal or greater than the read length specified in "ReadSize".
 "FragmentSd" Standard deviation of the size of the library fragments.
-Must be a positive integer.
+It must be a positive integer.
 "ReadSize" Average size of the reads.
-Must be a positive integer.
+It must be positive integer.
 "ReadSd" Standard deviation of the size of the reads.
-Must be a positive integer.
+It must be positive integer.
 "ReadDepth" Number of times in average that each nucleotide in the reference sequence is read.
-Must be a positive integer.
-"ErrorRate" Integer in the interval [0-5] that represents the base-calling error rate in percent.
+It must be a positive integer.
+"ErrorRate" Integer in the interval [0-5] that represents the base calling error rate in percentage.
 "GCbias" Integer in the interval [0-100] that represents the GC content bias strength of the library.
 Setting this to >0 penalizes the creation of fragments with non-neutral GC content.
-The less neutral the GC content of a genomic sequence, and the bigger the strength value set by the user, the less probable it is that the sequence is present in the set of reads created.
+The less neutral the GC content of a genomic sequence, and the bigger the strength value set by the user, the less probable the sequence is present in the set of reads created.